wjakob/nanobind/docs/api_core.rst

       Type conversion is performed using the return value policy `policy`

-      When type conversion of arguments or return value fails, the function raises a :cpp:class:`cast_error`.
+      When type conversion of arguments or return value fails, the function raises a :cpp:type:`cast_error`.
 When the Python function call fails, it instead raises a :cpp:class:`python_error`.

    .. cpp:function:: args_proxy operator*() const